 Her other clients ranged in diverse industries such as Construction, Engineering, Foundries, Plastics Manufacturing, Cold Storage Units, Fuji Xerox, Meriden Private Girls School to a National Community Care Organisation.
 She later became a private Consultant and an Assessor for Qantas Airways Ltd’s Long Haul Flight Attendants & Railcorp personnel.
 She returned to New Zealand in February 2008 wanting to hear the seasons change.

-In Sydney, her extra curricular activities ranged in participation from commissioned art works to collective art exhibitions and as the Fines Arts Collaborator for Hannah Horsley-Cooper’s Masters thesis.
+In Sydney, her extra curricular activities ranged in participation from commissioned art works to collective art exhibitions and as the Fine Arts Collaborator for Hannah Horsley-Cooper’s Masters thesis.

 She was a contributing artist to the Christie’s Auction in aid of ‘Art for Birdsake’ with her work ‘Manaia’ in support of the Barren Grounds Bird Observatory and Nature Reserve, a heathland plateau in the Southern Highlands of NSW.